Neo Financial Review: High-Interest Savings and Credit Card Rewards with a Twist

 Is Neo a Real Credit Card?

-Unlike some digital banks, like Koho or Stack, which offer prepaid credit cards, the Neo card is an actual credit card.
-You’ll have a credit limit and the option of making a minimum monthly payment or paying the balance off in full each month.
+Unlike some digital banks, like Koho or Stack, which offer prepaid credit cards, the Neo Card is an actual credit card.
+You’ll have a credit limit and the option of making a minimum monthly payment or paying the balance in full each month.
 Of course, your best bet is to always pay it off in full.

 Neo Financial Customer Support

 If you run into problems or have questions of a general nature, Neo’s support team is only a phone call away.
 You can speak to a representative seven days per week, between 8 AM and 8 PM Mountain Standard Time.
 Their toll-free number is 1(855) 636-2265.
-If your question isn’t urgent, you can also email the support team at [email protected].
+If your question isn’t urgent, you can also email the support team at [email protected]

 Neo Financial Pros and Cons

-- No monthly fees with Neo Savings
+- No monthly or annual fees with Neo MoneyTM

-- The highest standard savings rate in the market (1.3%)
+- High standard savings rate (2.25%)1

 - Unlimited transactions

-- Payroll direct deposit
+- Available direct deposit

-- Free Interac e-Transfers
+- Free Interac®e-Transfers